-Because the value of your investment in the Five-Year Global Portfolio will fluctuate, there is the risk that you will lose money.
+Because the value of your investment in the Portfolio will fluctuate, there is the risk that you will lose money.
 An investment in the Portfolio is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The following is a description of principal risks of investing in the Portfolio.

 Market Risk: Even a long-term investment approach cannot guarantee a profit.
-Economic, political, and issuer-specific events will cause the value of securities, and the Portfolio that owns them, to rise or fall.
+Economic, political, and issuer-specific events will cause the value of securities, and a fund that owns them, to rise or fall.